Welcome

 • New articles, opinion pieces, photographs and art work are published under Posts, the most recent listed in the right-hand margin.

-• The News page links to what’s going on in the Living Field project and matters topical.
+• The News page links to what’s going on in the Living Field project and other matters topical.

 • The Garden relates the evolving habitats and and living plant exhibits in what has been the centrepiece of the project, created in a corner of the Institute’s farm in 2004.
 Activity in the garden was suspended during lockdown and most parts of it have now ‘gone wild’.